geerlingguy/mac-dev-playbook/README.md

   - Keynote
   - Numbers

 There are a couple other apps I'm leaving out of the list, like Microsoft Word, because I normally don't install them unless I need them; unfortunately, about once a year, I get a document that's so old/strange that I need Word or Powerpoint to open the file.
+I wish people didn't use document layout and slide presentation applications to send me basic textual information :-/

 ## Ansible for DevOps